Try FlashBoot for 99% Bootability!

 How do I update to the latest version of E2B?

-Highly Recommended: Extract the new version to an empty, new folder on your Windows drive and run the \UPDATE_E2B_DRIVE.cmd Windows batch file from the new folder.
+Highly Recommended: use the button in Make_E2B.exe GUI - or extract the new version of E2B to an empty, new folder on your Windows drive and run the \UPDATE_E2B_DRIVE.cmd Windows batch file from the new folder.

 Otherwise, simply overwrite your existing E2B USB drive with the new version of E2B.
 You should not have changed any of the original E2B files, so overwriting should not undo any of your changes.
 If updating from E2B v1.5x to 1.6x or later, remove all old \_ISO\MAINMENU\ZZ*.mnu file so that only ZZSubMenuAll.mnu and the ZZGRUB_USB_046.mnu menu files are left - otherwise you will get multiple Main menu entries).